 - installing solar panels on some of our buildings

-- connecting our bathroom fans at Deakin and Farrer halls, and kitchen lights in Deakin and Howitt halls, to motion sensors
+- kitchen lights in Deakin and Howitt halls have motion sensors

 - supplying portable racks for drying clothes to reduce the use of electric dryers

 - implementing greener building codes for our newly built residences and buildings.